Development

 James has worked on a number of other sites over the years:

-- The Edinburgh University Mathematics Department student prospectus;
+The Edinburgh University Mathematics Department student prospectus:

-- ScoutBase UK - the original website of The Scout Association which contained a large resource collection for adults within The Scouts in the UK and beyond.
 James developed much of the dynamic content of the website - including contact directories, a directory of campsites, the site search, document libraries, e-commerce, and the production and distribution of The Association's rule book Policy, Organisation and Rules as a structured, cross referenced PDF and series of web pages.
 James also worked on a number of other sites for The Association over the years.

-- UnderU - a clothing e-commerce site with a multi-lingual, multi-currency interface and complete fulfillment system.
+a clothing e-commerce site with a multi-lingual, multi-currency interface and complete fulfillment system.
 The site was integrated with a number of different payment solution providers, include NetBanx and WorldPay.

 Publications